Thomas DeSimone: Lufthansa heist and Edwards murder

 After the heist, Edwards was instructed to drive the vehicle to New Jersey, where it (along with any potential evidence inside) was to be destroyed in a junkyard belonging to Gotti.
 Instead, Edwards parked the van in front of a fire hydrant at his girlfriend's apartment, where police discovered it two days after the heist.
+The plates were stolen and the police impounded the van.
+They soon found Stacks’ fingerprints and connected it to the robbery.
 Vario subsequently ordered DeSimone to kill Edwards.
 Once he found out where Edwards was hiding, DeSimone and Sepe visited Edwards and shot him five times in the head.